practicalli/clojure-web-services/compojure/variable-path-elements.md

      :headers {}})
 ```

-The Ring adaptor creates a map from the browser request, this is called the request map.
+The Ring adaptor creates a map from the browser request; this is called the request map.
 This request map is passed to the handler function.

 ## Theory: Accessing Maps